python-trio/trio-asyncio/docs/source/usage.rst

 Compatibility mode
 ++++++++++++++++++

-… or, running ``trio_asyncio`` on top of an unmodified '`asyncio`` main loop.
+… or, running ``trio_asyncio`` on top of an unmodified ``asyncio`` main loop.

 Unfortunately, we had to discontinue support for this mode.
-The code was too intrusive and not particularly stable, caused problems with debugging, and crashed asyncio when trio_asyncio was imported after starting the asyncio mainloop.
+The code was too intrusive and not particularly stable, caused problems with debugging, and crashed ``asyncio`` when ``trio_asyncio`` was imported after starting the asyncio mainloop.

+``trio_asyncio`` still contains the code, as it is required to run ``asyncio``'s testcases, which pretty much require synchronous mode.
+However, if you want to run this in production you'd neet to jump through various hoops which are neither supported nor documented.
+Sorry.

+.. _cross-calling:

 ---------------
  Cross-calling